 14. Turn the shower off while you soap up.

-15. Swaddle your little one in cloth diapers.
+15. Swaddle your little one in cloth diapers

 16. Try geocaching.

-17. Use rechargeable batterieswhen possible.
+17. Use rechargeable batteries

 18. Carpool or use public transportation.